Sweden travel advice

 Terrorists have used such occasions to mount attacks.

 The Government of Sweden maintains a public alert system on terrorism.
+On August 17, 2023, the Swedish Security Service (SAPO) raised the national terrorist threat level from 3 (elevated) to 4 (high) on a 5-step scale.
+The threat level is based on the assessment that the threat posed by violent extremists will remain heightened.
 The Government communicates threat level changes online and through local media.

 Demonstrations